MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/network-atc.md

 In this task, you will add additional nodes to the cluster and observe how Network ATC enforces a consistent configuration across all nodes in the cluster.

 1. Use the `Add-ClusterNode` cmdlet to add the additional (unconfigured) nodes to the cluster.
-You need only have management access to the cluster at this time.
+You only need management access to the cluster at this time.
 Each node in the cluster should have all pNICs named the same.

     ```powershell
     Add-ClusterNode -Cluster HCI01